hazelcast/hazelcast-go-client/README.md

 #### Processing Entries

-The `IMap` interface provides the following functions for entry processing:
+The `Map` interface provides the following functions for entry processing:

 - `executeOnKey` processes an entry mapped by a key.